avie66/.github/profile/README.md

 ---

 <p align="center">
-Refact is a powerful AI coding assistant that combines completion, refactoring, chat, and more.
-Get work done faster with context-aware code completion, integrated in-IDE chat.
-Use it on your dedicated self-hosted server or in the cloud.
+Refact.ai is an open-source AI Agent that handles engineering tasks end-to-end.
+It deeply understands your codebases and integrates with your tools, databases, and browsers to automate complex, multi-step tasks.
 </p>

 ## Learn more about Refact.ai